Recycling and Sustainability at Gardening Elephant and Castle

 Operationally we are upgrading logistics to lower our carbon footprint.
 Our fleet transition plan prioritises low-carbon vans — a mix of plug-in electric and efficient hybrid vehicles for collections and deliveries.
 These vans service the eco-friendly waste disposal area, shuttle compost and recycled materials to nearby municipal processing sites, and transport reuse items to charity partners.
 By setting a timeline to move to a fully low-emission fleet for site operations, we reduce transport emissions associated with green waste processing and support local air quality improvements.

-Chipped wood mulch used across raised beds How we process different material streams: garden cuttings and woody materials are chipped and either used as mulch on-site or sent to local biomass processors; food and kitchen waste is routed to community or borough anaerobic or windrow composting; cardboard, paper and clean plastics are baled for municipal recycling where accepted; textiles and small metal items are separated for specialist recycling or reuse networks.
+A gardener kneeling on the landscaped lawn of a backyard garden in front of a row of potted poinsettia plants with vibrant red bracts and dark green leaves, arranged along a mulch bed with wood bark chips.
+The garden features a well-maintained grass lawn, edged by a hedge and flowering plants, with a backdrop of trees and a lush green outdoor environment.
+The gardener, dressed in a white shirt and green gardening overalls, appears to be carefully tending to the plants, with soil visible beneath him and natural sunlight illuminating the scene.
+This outdoor space, part of a residential garden in the London area, showcases elements of sustainable gardening, such as native plants and eco-friendly gardening practices, aligning with Gardening Elephant and Castle’s focus on recycling and sustainability in gardening services.
+How we process different material streams: garden cuttings and woody materials are chipped and either used as mulch on-site or sent to local biomass processors; food and kitchen waste is routed to community or borough anaerobic or windrow composting; cardboard, paper and clean plastics are baled for municipal recycling where accepted; textiles and small metal items are separated for specialist recycling or reuse networks.
 These activities reflect the borough approach to waste separation and make our sustainable rubbish gardening area compatible with local kerbside systems.

-Community group repurposing reclaimed garden materials Continuous improvement and community engagement: we publish an annual diversion report and host seasonal open days to demonstrate the green circular processes in action.
+The image shows a person planting tulips in a garden bed with rich, dark soil, surrounded by a vibrant green lawn.
+The individual's hands are visible, carefully positioning the yellow and red flowers among green foliage.
+In the background, there is a neatly maintained hedgerow with dense, dark green leaves, bordering the garden area.
+The scene takes place outdoors on a bright, clear day, with natural sunlight illuminating the scene and highlighting the fresh, healthy appearance of the plants.
+The garden features a combination of flowering plants and well-kept grass, typical of landscaped yards in the Lambeth area, where Gardening Elephant and Castle offers lawn care and planting services.
+Overall, the setting presents an organized and inviting outdoor space suitable for gardening activities and sustainable planting practices.
+Continuous improvement and community engagement: we publish an annual diversion report and host seasonal open days to demonstrate the green circular processes in action.
 Volunteers are trained in sorting and composting best practices, and we run workshops with partner charities to increase reuse flows and reduce contamination.
 Our success is measured not just in tonnage, but in how many items are repurposed, how much compost is returned to community growing spaces, and how effectively we cut carbon from collection and processing.

 Commitments for the next five years include expanding on-site composting capacity, increasing material diverted to reuse by 40%, and achieving a full low-emission operational fleet for collection and redistribution tasks.
 We will deepen collaboration with boroughs to mirror their waste separation schemes, improve signage and sorting on-site, and bolster links to transfer stations to streamline loads and reduce double-handling.